What is Jim Crane's net worth?

-Jim Crane net worth: Jim Crane is an American businessman who has a net worth of $2.5 billion.
-He earned his first fortune in the logistics industry.
+Jim Crane is an American businessman who has a net worth of $2.5 billion.
+Jim Crane earned his first fortune in the logistics industry.
 He then earned a second fortune as the owner of the Houston Astros baseball team.

 In 1984 he borrowed $10,000 from his sister to found Eagle USA Airfreight, which would eventually morph into Eagle Global Logistics.
 Eagle Global went public in 1995 and at its peak had hundreds of millions in annual revenue and more than 100 thousand employees.
 In the years after going public, Eagle was accused of discriminating against black, Hispanic and female employees by the Equal Employment Opportunity Commission.
 The EEOC's alleged that Crane didn't want to hire black people because he believed they would be discriminated against by his other employees who were racist.
 The report included an allegation that Crane himself once stated:

 "Once you hire blacks, you can never fire them."